9.20 Requirements for a Doctoral Degree

 The dissertation is an original contribution to scholarly or scientific knowledge in a specialized area.
 Students are expected to demonstrate in the dissertation the highest level of mastery in the techniques of research and a thorough understanding and application of the subject matter.

 Before undertaking the dissertation, the student must (1) pass the qualifying examination, (2) be admitted into candidacy status, and (3) gain approval of the proposed dissertation topic from the student's dissertation or advisory committee.
 Students must complete the dissertation within the time frame established for candidacy.
 All course work associated with the dissertation must earn a grade of "A", "B", or "P" in order to qualify the student for graduation; all grades for dissertation work will be given in each semester for which dissertation credit is awarded.
 The dissertation must be written in English.

 The final defense of the dissertation will normally be open to the public.
 The dissertation committee may also elect to privately question the candidate following the public presentation.
 The program’s graduate committee will establish the procedures for the defense of the dissertation.
 The dissertation must be approved by at least three (3) members of the dissertation committee.

 All subparagraphs in paragraph 7.80 Thesis (with the exception of 7.82 and 7.84) in this policy manual also apply to the dissertation.

-A computer file containing an approved dissertation, in pdf format, must be transmitted to OhioLINK http://etd.ohiolink.edu/submit/ or delivered to the Graduate School for electronic transmission to OhioLINK not later than 30 days after the end of the quarter in which the degree will be granted (due dates are published by the Graduate School and distributed to the doctoral program offices).
+A computer file containing an approved dissertation, in pdf format, must be transmitted to OhioLINK - http://etd.ohiolink.edu/submit/ - not later than 30 days after the end of the semester in which the degree will be granted (due dates are published by the Graduate School and distributed to the doctoral program offices).
 Instructions for submitting your dissertation are on the OhioLINK Web site.
 OhioLINK is the repository for Electronic Theses and Dissertations (ETDs) for the state universities system in Ohio.
 This final copy should follow the form prescribed in the Graduate Thesis/Dissertation Handbook, available at the Graduate School Web site and should be carefully produced, free of errors in style, mechanics, and format.
 The pdf file must include the typed dissertation approval page, but without signatures.